Orienting undirected phylogenetic networks: More classes

-First consider a side~$s\neq s_\rho$.
-If~$s$ corresponds to a single side of~$G(N_d)$, we may delete all but one of the leaves that are on~$s$ without creating W-fences.
-If~$s$ corresponds to two sides of~$G(N_d)$ meeting at a reticulation~$r$ with a leaf-child~$x_r$, then we may remove all leaves that are on~$s$ except for~$x_r$ and one other leaf.
-This again ensures that no W-fences are introduced.
-Therefore, we may delete all but two leaves from a side of~$G(N)$ that does not contain the root.
+Let $s_\rho$ be the side of $G(N)$ containing the root, and let $P_{s_\rho}$ be an undirected path of $N$ corresponding to $s_\rho$.
+First consider the sides $s\neq s_\rho$ of $G(N)$.
+If $s$ corresponds to a single side of~$G(N_d)$, delete all except one of the leaves of $N_d$ that are on~$s$, and suppress any resulting vertices of in-degree one and out-degree one.
+This creates no terminating chain of sibling reticulations.
+If $s$ corresponds to two sides of $G(N_d)$ meeting at a reticulation~$r$ with a leaf-child~$x_r$, then delete all leaves of $N_d$ on $s$ except for $x_r$ and one other leaf, and suppress any resulting vertices of in-degree one and out-degree one.
+This again ensures that no terminating chain of sibling reticulations are introduced.

-Now consider~$s_\rho$\remiee{, which corresponds to at most three sides of~$G(N_d)$.
-Namely~$s_1,s_2$ and, if \remiee{an internal node of $s_{\rho}$ is a reticulation~$r$ in $N_d$ \remiee{(necessarily }\leoooo{adjacent to a leaf}\remiee{)}, } a third side~$s_3$ that also enters~$r$.
-If there is no such third side, then we may delete all leaves on~$s_\rho$ (except $x_{\rho}$) without creating a W-fence.
-If there is such a third side, we can delete all leaves on $s_{\rho}$ except for $x_{\rho}$ and the child of $r$ without creating a W-fence (since one endpoint of~$s_\rho$ is a tree vertex whose parent is also a tree vertex, this again cannot create a W-fence).}

-It now follows that the class tree-based is 2-chain reducible, in exactly the same way as we concluded in the proof of Lemma~\ref{lem:3chainreducibleTCSF} that the class tree-child is 3-chain reducible. \end{proof}
+Now consider $s_\rho$,\remie{which corresponds to at most three sides of~$G(N_d)$, namely $s_1$, $s_2$ and, if \remie{an internal vertex of $P_{s_{\rho}}$ corresponds to a reticulation~$r$ in $N_d$ \leoooo{adjacent to a leaf}, } a third side $s_3$ (see Figure~\ref{fig:SideCorrespondence}).
+If there is no such third side, then delete all leaves of $N_d$ on $s_1$ and $s_2$, and suppress any resulting vertices of in-degree one and out-degree one.
+If there is such a third side $s_3$, delete all leaves of $N_d$ on $s_1$, $s_2$, and $s_3$, and suppress any resulting vertices of in-degree one and out-degree one.
+Note that, by definition, $x_{\rho}$ and the child of $r$ are not deleted.
+Again, no terminating chain of sibling reticulations are created as one end-vertex of either $s_1$ or $s_2$ is a tree vertex of $N_d$ whose parent is also a tree vertex.} This gives $N'_d$.
+Taking the same approach as that which concluded the proof of Lemma~\ref{lem:3chainreducibleTCSF}, it now follows that the class of binary tree-based networks is \latest{rooted} $2$-chain reducible. \end{proof}

-As mentioned in the introduction, there is a subtle difference for an undirected network between being tree-based orientable and it being tree-based (as defined by~\cite{Francis2018}).
-The lemma above implies that our algorithms from Section~\ref{sec:fptalgs} can be used to decide whether an undirected network is tree-based orientable.
-Nevertheless, we observe that these algorithms can also be used to decide whether an undirected network is tree-based.
-We use the result that an undirected tree-based network can be tree-based rooted at each cut-edge~\cite{Francis2018}.
-Hence, we can run Algorithm~\ref{alg:binary_blob_orientation_TC_SF} or~\ref{alg:C_orientation} and simply check whether at least one of the returned edges where the network can be tree-based rooted at is a cut-edge.

-We finish this subsection by proving that deciding whether an undirected network has a tree-based orientation is NP-complete, again employing a result from~\cite{Francis2018}.

-\begin{theorem} The problem {\sc Tree-Based Orientation} is NP-complete. \end{theorem} \begin{proof} We first prove that the problem is in the class NP.
-Indeed, given an orientation of a network, we can check in polynomial time whether it is tree-based \cite{hayamizu2018,zhang2016tree}.